What Is Cyber Insurance and How Does It Impact Cybercrime?

 • You may be penalized by the Data Privacy laws in your country and you’ll end up paying a fine

-All this can cripple your business, lead to unexpected substantial losses, affect your reputation, financial stability, and impact your operational status.
+All of this can cripple your business, leading to unexpected substantial losses, damaging your reputation, and impacting your financial stability and operational status.

-Having cyber insurance will put you in a much better financial situation.
-It creates a safety net in case of a data breach.
+Having cyber insurance can provide significant financial protection, acting as a safety net in case of a data breach.

-When disaster strikes and your company is flooded with fees and expenses, the insurance company will have your back.
+When disaster strikes and your company is overwhelmed with fees and expenses, the insurance company will be there to support you.

 It’s even more important to consider cyber insurance with the emergence of cybercrime-as-a-service!